thapaliya19/thapaliya19.github.io/index.md

 ## Research Interests

-I am mainly interested in developing resource-efficient techniques to utilities data of different modalities for resource-constrained settings.
+I am mainly interested in developing resource-efficient techniques to utilize data of different modalities for resource-constrained settings.
 Recently, I am working in leveraging LLMs to describe the topological information of graph data.

 ---